frederic-perez/AmE-dictionary/data/idioms.md

 __give in__ :two::hammer: _Give in to our fears._
 __give it a go__
 __give it a shot__
+__give it a whirl__ To try something (often for the first time as a means of forming an opinion about it).
 __give notice__
 __give or take__ :two: Plus or minus a specified amount; more or less: _It will cost $20, give or take a dollar or two._
 __give someone a piece of your mind__ To speak angrily to someone because they have done something wrong.